-For the purpose of calculating the liability using the bonus reserve method, the assumed interest rates range from 3.0% to 5.0% for 2003, 2002, and 2001 while future reversionary bonuses are assumed to fall from current levels to zero at 1.5% per year.
+For the purpose of calculating the liability using the bonus reserve method, the assumed interest rates range from 2.5% to 5.0% for 2004 and 3.0% to 5.0% for 2003 and 2002 while future reversionary bonuses are assumed to fall immediately from current levels to zero.
 There have been no significant changes of assumption for accumulating with-profits business.